TrevorDrayton03/Interval-Timer/README.md

 - Choose whether or not to use ready or rest rounds
 - Vibration and sound to signify round changes
 - Set the duration of each round using a picker, onPressIn, or onPress
+- Settings for vibration, sound, and default ready time

 ## Screenshots
 <div style="display: inline-block;">